Myth 1: Drugstore beauty brands work just as well as department store brands.

 Myth 9: You should wash your face twice a day.

 Truth: If you have cleansed at night and all you have done is gone to bed, then it’s hard to justify washing again in the morning.
 It seems like an excuse to use more product.
 I typically wash my face in the evening when I get home from work.
-Depending on how my skin feels, I’ll choose Red Flower Lymphatic Phytopower ($42 in the shop) if it is on the dry side and feel as if I need something creamy; Josh Rosebrook Moisturising Cleanser if I want anti-aging nourishment; and Snowberry Remineralising Toner if I am feeling oily.
+Depending on how my skin feels, I’ll choose Red Flower Lymphatic Phytopower ($42) if it is on the dry side and feel as if I need something creamy; Josh Rosebrook Moisturising Cleanser if I want anti-aging nourishment; and Snowberry Remineralising Toner if I am feeling oily.

 Myth 10: Only oily skin types need toners.